Apartment living room ideas - 10 ways to make a small space more beautiful

 Overmantels (opens in new tab) have designed a range of TV Mirrors which merges the two, making it a superb solution for such dilemmas.
 Using state-of-the-art technology, the glass ensures high-spec entertainment viewing when the screen is on, while only the mirror reflection is visible when the TV is switched off.
 And with mirrors adding visual depth to make the room feel larger, this solution has multiple benefits to appreciate.

-9. Use wall-mounted computer storage if you work from home
+9. Use wall-mounted computer storage

 Working from home has become a reality for many and for those in smaller apartments, finding space and sticking to your self-imposed small apartment organization rules can be tricky.
 Working from the dining table encroaches into our daily lifestyles and it can be difficult to disconnect if the computer always remains visible.